BaltimoreBirds/springboardCart/README.md

 # Springboard Shopping Cart
 Shopping Cart module for Springboard

-Add this module definition to all pages utilizing the shopping cart.
-Use the SbCart API methods in your regular page wrapper scripts to Initialize, Add, Remove, Checkout, etc. with the SbCart module:
+Include this module definition on all pages utilizing the shopping cart.
+Include the springboardCart.css above your custom styles, and include the springboardCart.js file above your custom scripts.
+Utilize the SbCart API methods to Initialize, Add, Remove, Checkout, etc., in your custom scripts:

 **Arguments in brackets are [optional]*